10 Things I Wish I Had Known Before Coming to China!

 Low Pricing, Low/Medium Grade Product, High Risk, Best Value

-Stiff competition and lower profit margins means these factories live hand to mouth.
+Stiff competition and lower profit margins mean these factories live hand to mouth.
 They think in the short term and will often lie about their capabilities, even if it bites them in the long term.

 So why bother with SCR factories?
 Because with careful oversight they can produce products competently and at rock bottom pricing.
-If you’re in a competitive market – say selling on EBay or Amazon – SCR factories are often the best choice for the pricing needed.
+If you’re in a competitive market – say selling on eBay or Amazon – SCR factories are often the best choice for the pricing needed.
 Quite simply, few other factory types can match their pricing.

-Example (negative): We ordered coffee tables for client.
+Example (negative): We ordered coffee tables for a client.
 Pricing was competitive.
 The factory produced samples, with strict packaging requirements.
 Samples arrived in good condition and well made.
 We approved the samples and put together a detailed contract which both parties agreed upon.
 This took 4 week’s work.
 We paid the factory on Friday.
 By Monday they asked for $2 more per table.
 We told them, “No. This is not possible!”
-We cancelled the order and the factory returned the money.
+We canceled the order and the factory returned the money.

 Why did the factory do this?
 It’s likely they received a large order from a large customer.
 They agreed to the low pricing at first because their factory was not busy and they wanted production lines to keep running.
 But once they got a better deal, they reneged.
 This happens with some SCR factories.

-Example (positive): Easy Imex purchases a wooden piece of bedroom furniture for client.
+Example (positive): Easy Imex purchases a wooden piece of bedroom furniture for a client.
 The product is price sensitive.
 We found a small factory with no export license who sells to larger factories in the town.
-They produce product for the USA and European market – but have never worked with direct customers before – only through other factories who subcontract to them.
-The boss is in his early 30s and has passion for the product he makes.
+They produce the product for the USA and European market – but have never worked with direct customers before – only through other factories who subcontract to them.
+The boss is in his early 30s and has a passion for the product he makes.
 He strictly and personally manages the workers.
 He has few systems – so would be unable to scale easily – but he manages this factory tightly.
 His costs are dirt cheap.
 No marketing, no expensive management systems.

 This boss focusses on making a reliable product.
-His pricing is exceptionally low as there’s no premium going through other suppliers.
+His pricing is exceptionally low as there’s no premium going to other suppliers.
 His factory is small, but well organized due to his micro-management.
 The capacity of the factory is the main issue, and a secondary issue is if something happens to the boss.
 But for the 2 containers per month required by our client, it’s a good fit.
 We ordered the product and it received very strong reviews from customers (average of 4.6 stars on Amazon USA).

 Pros: The cheapest option for sourcing in China.
-Well suited to products sold on price sensitive online markets, such as EBay.
+Well suited to products sold on price-sensitive online markets, such as eBay.